Sarah Townsend (spy): The Culper Spy Ring

 The Culper Spy Ring was assembled in 1778 by Major Benjamin Tallmadge on orders of George Washington.
 The ring was to be formed inside New York City, the site of British intelligence headquarters.
 Townsend's brother Robert was recruited to gather intelligence inside the city under the alias "Culper Jr." Washington placed special emphasis on the true identities of agents remaining secret and using aliases, and none were able to meet him in person.
-This was designed to avoid spies being captured and hanged, as Nathan Hale was two years prior to the ring's formation.
+This was designed to avoid spies being captured and hung, as Nathan Hale was two years prior to the ring's formation.
 British officers were stationed at the Townsend home including John Graves Simcoe of the Queen's Rangers, who was often visited by the British army's Adjutant General, John Andre.
 According to legend, Sarah told Robert about how she overheard Simcoe and André discussing plans to capture West Point thanks to Benedict Arnold's treachery.
 This information through Robert was sent to Tallmadge's agents, and led to André's capture.
 André was captured on neutral ground carrying documents with the plans to capture West Point and was soon hanged.